EricHogue/EricHogue.github.io/_posts/2022-10-08-3-UnitedCTF-Writeup-Reverse.md

 +++ exited (status 0) +++
 ```

-It used `stccmp`to compare the flag.
+It used `strcmp`to compare the flag to "a".

 Flag: FLAG-l1br4ryc4lltr4c1ngftw!